eternaltyro/openstack-advanced-guide/havana/database.md

 Note: Swift block storage does not require any database connection.

+### If you are setting up database for fun or experimentation, you can safely skip the following paragraphs.

 ## Securing PostgreSQL

 These are to be taken only as guidelines and not expert recommendations.
 Do your own research before you follow any of these guidelines.
 If you are running PostgreSQL on production, you MUST NOT rely on the information below to secure your database.
 You could only use these as points of start.
 While it is certainly recommended that you use SSL and strong passwords and restrict traffic using firewalls, obviously, securing the database is much more complex than merely using SSL and strong passwords.
 Some basic stuff given below.